cimt-ag/data_vault_pipelinedescription/documentation/dvpd_development_workflow_scenarios.md

 **Only small independent modules with a distinct set of responsibilities and functions stay maintainable and testable**

 This is already valid for all tools of the implementation workflow but especially for the final loading processes.
-Keepin mind, that retesting of released loading processes should be highly avoided.
-This is, why most examples create packages for deployment, that are decoupled from all future code changes in the development.
+Keep in mind, that retesting of released loading processes should be highly avoided.
+This is why most examples create packages for deployment, that are decoupled from all future code changes in the development.
 Feeding the DVDP to a monolithic execution engine puts all implemented pipelines to risk of failiure when the engines gets changed (e.g. update).
 In the worst case, this might corrupt your data vault.